Page 7 – 11

 Walter Dallas with Pulitzer Prize winner Charles Fuller and Douglas Turner Ward, Founder of the Negro Ensemble Theatre Company, NYC.
 (2009)

 Walter Dallas with Pulitzer Prize winner Charles Fuller

 Robert Hooks, Douglas Turner Ward, Pearl Cleage, Walter Dallas, and Louis Gossett Jr. at a gathering of Negro Ensemble Company members at Emory University in Atlanta in October, as part of TCG’s Legacy Leaders of Color Video Project.
 (Photo by Oz Roberts)

-Carlton Molette, Reuben Santiago Hudson, Louis Gossett, Jr, Walter Dallas, Oz Scott, (seated from left) Douglas Turner Ward, Pearl Cleage, and Robert Hooks. – Negro Ensemble Company Gala at Emory University, Atlanta, GA.
+Carlton Mollette, Ruben Santiago-Hudson, Lou Gossett, Walter Dallas, Oz Scott, Douglas Turner Ward, Pearl Cleage, and Robert Hooks.
+50th Anniversary Celebration of the Negro Ensemble Company at Emory. ©️2017, Susan J Ross, @Photogriot